Getting A Consent Order in Divorce: Process and Timings in the UK

 Although you can draft your own consent order, the likelihood of it being approved is... slim to say the least.
 A consent order is not just a one-page, bullet-pointed set of statements that roughly outline what you have agreed.
 It needs to point to the correct areas of the law and ensure that the wording is legally accurate and comprehensive.

 A poorly worded or incomplete consent order will be rejected by the court and they don't exactly give you any useful guidance as they just don't have the time.
-They will tell you to simply get it drafted properly with legal assistance.
-This is exactly what we are here for.
+They will tell you to simply get it drafted properly with legal assistance and that is exactly what we are here to help you with.

 d) Judge Review